Jennifer's life has demonstrated her passion for justice and racial equality. She has experienced first-hand where racism can lead.

 Q: Tell me about your life today?

 A: It's busy.
 I'm working on re-staging my musical, DANDELIONS IN THE WIND.
 It’s about black-white racism, and has a lot of personal details from my life with Keith.
-If I can organize funding it will be a fantastic opportunity for school groups during Black history month.
-Check it out on the PLAY page.
 Other than that, I still enjoy walking in the forest and riding my horse.
-Life is good!

 Email me at email@example.com